ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 graphical user interfaces for those less keen on the terminal.

-It is besides the point of this mini-post to explain how to do version control, so we will just refer to [our Introductory course on Git and GitHub](https://imperialcollegelondon.github.io/introductory_grad_school_git_course/).
+It is besides the point of this mini-post to explain how to do version control, so we will just refer to [our Introductory course on Git and GitHub][intro git course].
 For the purposes of reproducibility, understanding the processes and tools described in this course is more than enough.